Defi Technologies And Professional Capital Management Partners To Enter U.S. ETF Market

-Strategic Market Positioning : The partnership aims to deliver innovative ETF solutions that cater to the evolving needs of U.S. investors while leveraging DeFi Technologies' and Anthony Pompliano's unique brand and market positioning to establish a strong presence in the North American ETF market.
+Strategic Market Positioning : Together, the partnership aims to deliver innovative ETF solutions that meet the evolving needs of U.S. investors, expanding their presence in the asset management industry.

-DeFi Technologies Inc. (the " Company " or " DeFi Technologies ") (CBOE CA: DEFI) (GR: R9B) (OTC: DEFTF), a financial technology company that pioneers the convergence of traditional capital markets with the world of decentralised finance (" DeFi "), is pleased to announce that it has partnered with Professional Capital Management, a disruptive investment firm focused on serving self-directed investors with unique capital allocation opportunities.
-This strategic partnership will focus on identifying and capitalizing on market entry opportunities within the rapidly expanding exchange-traded fund (" ETF" ) space in the United States.
+TORONTO – September 5, 2024 - DeFi Technologies Inc. (the“ Company ” or“ DeFi Technologies ”) (CBOE CA: DEFI ) (GR: R9B ) (OTC: DEFTF ), a financial technology company that pioneers the convergence of traditional capital markets with the world of decentralised finance (“ DeFi ”), is pleased to announce that it has partnered with Professional Capital Management, a disruptive investment firm focused on serving self-directed investors with unique capital allocation opportunities.
+This strategic partnership will focus on identifying and capitalizing on market entry opportunities within the rapidly expanding exchange-traded fund (“ ETF” ) space in the United States.

 Over the last two decades, the growth of ETFs has emerged as one of the most disruptive trends within the asset management industry.
 As of early 2024, the total assets under management (“ AUM” ) for U.S.-listed ETFs have surpassed US $7.5 trillion, growing at an impressive compound annual growth rate (“ CAGR” ) of approximately 15% since 2010.
 This growth, nearly three times faster than that of traditional mutual funds, has been fueled by the increasing popularity of ETFs among both institutional and individual investors.